ZerksisMistry/Project_GPT-3.5_LLM/README.md

 **Conclusion & Recommendations:** <p align="justify"> Enlisted key findings and our propositions for the broader AI ecosystem.</p>

+## Licensing Information

+<p align="justify">This repository contains various documents and files related to our comprehensive research on Large Language Models (LLMs) and their applications.
+While the primary content, including the `Project.ipynb`, Project_Presentation, and other associated files, are distributed under the Open Software License 3.0 (OSL 3.0), it's essential to be aware of the specific licensing terms.</p>

+<p align="justify">The detailed licensing terms governing this repository can be found in the LICENSE.txt file.
+We urge all users, contributors, and researchers accessing our work to thoroughly review the `LICENSE.txt` to ensure a clear understanding of the rights and limitations it imposes.</p>

+Your respect for the licensing terms is crucial in acknowledging the efforts and contributions made in this project.

 ## 🤝 Contributions
 <p align="justify">
 Contributions are the backbone of open-source projects!
 Fork our repository, apply your insights, and propose a pull request.
 Every bit of constructive feedback and enhancement is treasured.